RyanOfEastview/group4-music/README.md

 # GROUP4 - Live Music Finder

-We are Group4, including Hiu Sum Jaime Yue, Spencer Cole, Ryan McCarthy.
+We are Group4, consists of Hiu Sum Jaime Yue, Spencer Cole, Ryan McCarthy.
 This is GROUP4 - Live Music Finder, a music web application that allows user to search by inputting an artist name to get their upcoming events and music snippets of the artist through the embedded Spotify.